Home care consultant in Texas with 17+ years of experience

 Texas regulations also require agencies to have clear policies for incident reporting, caregiver training, and service delivery standards.
 Failure to comply can result in fines, penalties, or license suspension.

 Insurance is mandatory for protecting your business, caregivers, and clients.
 Most Texas home care agencies carry general liability insurance, professional liability coverage, and workers' compensation insurance.
+Expect to budget approximately $150 per month for basic coverage as a new agency.

 Some clients and referral partners may also require bonding, which adds an extra layer of trust and protection.

+While non-medical caregivers do not need medical licenses, proper training is essential.
 Successful agencies invest in onboarding programs that cover safety, client communication, ethics, and emergency procedures.
 Ongoing training helps reduce turnover and improve service quality.

 Efficient operations allow your agency to grow without chaos.
 Most agencies use scheduling software to manage caregiver shifts, track hours, and ensure compliance.
 Payroll systems must accurately calculate wages and taxes, while client intake systems should securely store personal information.